rylero/ObjectDetectionCoprocessor/README.md

 ## Acknowledgements

 - The RF-DETR model used in this project is sourced from **Roboflow**, special thanks to the Roboflow team — check out their [GitHub repository](https://github.com/roboflow/rf-detr) and [site](https://blog.roboflow.com/rf-detr/).
+- If you use RF-DETR in your research or projects, please cite the original authors as described in their [repository](https://github.com/roboflow/rf-detr#citation).